statikfintechllc/Ascend-Institute/README.md

 <div align="center">
   <em>
     The Institute’s GremlinGPT system Idea and progress has already been reviewed and starred by tkersey from Atrium.
-    We have received our 11th Star, Thank you, juvu, and our 2nd Fork, Thank you, sycomix, Let’s get GremlinGPT Funed & Seen.
+    We have received our 13th Star, Thank you, markwylde, and our 3nd Fork, Thank you, NullMeDev, Let’s get GremlinGPT Funed & Seen.
   </em>
 </div>